corieX/Azure-SOC/README.md

 # Azure Components Deployed

-Network Security Group (NSG)
+- Network Security Group (NSG)
-Virtual Machines (2 Windows, 1 Linux)
+- Virtual Machines (2 Windows, 1 Linux)
-Log Analytics Workspace Using (KQL)
+- Log Analytics Workspace Using (KQL)
-Azure Key Vault
+- Azure Key Vault
-Azure Storage Account
+- Azure Storage Account
-Microsoft Sentinel
+- Microsoft Sentinel
-Microsoft Defender
+- Microsoft Defender
-Visual Studio Code
+- Visual Studio Code

 ![Azure Image 2](Azure%20image2.jpg)

+# Azure Evironment Before Hardening / Security Controls

+The intial phase of the project consisted of leaving the Azure encironment exposed to the internet.
+The Virtual Machines had both their Network Security Groups and built-in firewalls left wide open, and all other components deployed with public endpoints visible to the Internet.